iotaledger/integration-services/documentation/docs/basics/authentication/example_is_sdk.md

 Never save your secret key in plain text in your code.
 Use local environment variables or IOTA [Stronghold](https://wiki.iota.org/stronghold.rs/welcome) to store your secret keys securely.
 :::

-Depending on the functionality you are going to use it might be sufficient to only authenticate the `IdentityClient()` or the `ChannelClient()`.
+Depending on the functionality you are going to use, it may be sufficient to only authenticate the `IdentityClient()` or the `ChannelClient()`.
 Each of the clients has it's own authentication state i.e. when you authenticate on the `IdentityClient()` you are not automatically authenticated on the `ChannelClient()`.

 ```js title="./authenticate.js